Charles Shaw (writer): Life and career

 Shaw was born in South Melbourne, Victoria.
 Shaw was the eldest of six children.
 Shaw's family moved to north-western Victoria when he was a boy, but his parents died when he was in his early teens.
 When Shaw was 13, his father died.
 A year later, Shaw's mother died in a drowning accident in the Murray River.

 After his parents deaths, Shaw worked various jobs including on sheep stations and in vineyards.
 He also worked as a farmhand, as a post hole digger, as a trapper, as a boundary rider and as a shearer.
-Returning to Melbourne, Shaw worked as a vaccuum cleaner salesman and with a taxation office which Shaw later admitted he "conceived a long and lasting hatred for the civil service."
+Returning to Melbourne, Shaw worked as a vacuum cleaner salesman and with a taxation office which Shaw later admitted he "conceived a long and lasting hatred for the civil service."

 Working a variety of jobs during the Depression years he held a variety of jobs, his interest in writing led him to work at The Western Sun in Forbes, New South Wales.
 Shaw described this job as setting his foot on the ladder where he "wrote madly" on the variety of stories he would cover, stating: "In one day, I might cover a Methodist tea party, watch a body being dragged from the river and listen to a council row."

 Shaw married schoolteacher Phoebe Matilda "Maxie" McLachlan on 18 January 1932 at the Presbyterian Church in the Sydney suburb of Auburn.

 After working for the Farmer and Settler and contributing stories to The Bulletin, he was eventually put on the staff at The Bulletin as a rural editor after as a means by the editor to dissuade Shaw from relocating to Queensland.